abtion/guidelines/employee_manual/schedule_and_calendar.md

 - Jul / Christmas (25th and 26th of december)

 ### Forced vacation days
-We also demand you to take some days off on the following days:
+We also demand you to take some days off.
+Some days can slightly vary year to year, depending on which week day a public holiday falls.

 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
 - Week between Christmas and New Year ( + 24th of December)
-Some days can slightly vary year to year, depending on which week day a public holiday falls.

 ## Abtion signature